Long-range machine-learning potentials with environment-dependent charges enable predicting LO-TO splitting and dielectric constants: Methodology

 The third model is called Environment-Dependent Charge Redistribution~(EDQRd) and combines the main ideas of QRd and EDQ.
 In this model, atomic charges are predicted on the basis of the local environments of all atoms and on the chemical composition of the system:

 where $\bm p$ is a vector of parameters of a short-range model used for charge prediction.

 EDQRd can be seen as QRd in which the type-dependent parameter $\bm b$ was substituted by some environment-dependent term.
 This model combines the accuracy of EDQ with computationally cheap charge conservation of QRd.
+Note that the computational cost of calculating charges of all atoms in the system is the same as the cost of computing energy of a system using underlying short-range model since the redistribution part is computationally cheap.